Follow Brad Foster

 These hidden markups are so high that you could have negotiated significantly better deals had you worked directly with energy suppliers.
 You could have spent $100,000 last year on natural gas, but you spent $125,000, the result of a $25,000 hidden upcharge.
 Your yearly electricity spend could have been $500,000, but it was $600,000 instead, stemming from a $100,000 hidden energy broker upcharge.
 Upcharges can be as high as 25% of the energy supply price.
 I helped a client discover that their annual natural gas spend could have been $500,000, but spent $650,000 because of $150,000 hidden upcharge.

-The Benefit of Competition Is More Than Lost
+The Benefits of Comparing Energy Suppliers Are More Than Lost

 For example, the maximum benefit of supplier competition on your natural gas supply deal is valued at $10,000.
 But, the energy broker’s hidden upcharge is $25,000 per year.
 You lose, by $15,000.
 There’s $60,000 on the table that you can maximize through supplier competition on your electricity supply deal.
 But the energy broker’s hidden upcharge is $100,000 per year.
 You lose again – by $40,000.

 If you found out your electricity or natural gas broker had $10,000 per year’s-worth of upcharges built into your energy prices, would you care?
 What if it was $100,000 per year, would you care then?
 What if it was more than that?
 Would the owner of your company care?
 Moreover, do you really know what the net benefit is?
 How could you know when you don’t know the amount of the hidden upcharge?